Introduction

 Primary Legislation

-- Section 102: Details the duration and components of DTOs
+- Section 102: Specifies the duration and dual structure of the orders.

-- Section 104: Governs the supervision of offenders during the community phase
+- Section 104: Details the supervision requirements during the community phase.

 Sentencing Guidelines

-The Sentencing Council's "Sentencing Children and Young People – Definitive Guidelines," last updated in 2017, emphasize:
+Determining the appropriate sentence for a young offender involves careful consideration.
+The Sentencing Council's "Sentencing Children and Young People – Definitive Guidelines," updated in 2017, provide essential direction.
+They emphasize:

 Eligibility and Duration